 |

-Deleting member accounts is straight forward for as long as
+Deleting member accounts is straight forward provided

-they show only the opening balance and no other account movements, in other
+they show only the opening balance and no other account movements - in other

 words, they have not been activated yet.